Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 ## Getting Started

+### Prerequisites

+In order to run this hook, you need a Java runtime of version 1.8 or newer.

 ### Download
 - **Option 1 (Standalone Jar)**
    Download the latest release from [our website](https://projects.vortexdata.net/tsq-plugin-hook).
 This ensures you are running a stable release and avoid bugs carried over from phase-one development.